8 Sights in Haifa, Israel (with Map and Images)

 Universal House of Justice

 The Great House of Justice is an elected body to administer the affairs of the Bahá'í Community worldwide, and is the highest administrative body of the Bahá'í Faith, headquartered at the foot of Mount Carmel in Haifa, State of Israel.
 The Bahá'í administrative system was based on a foundation different from other religious and administrative systems.
 This system is built on the foundations and principles proclaimed by Bahá'u'lláh in the Holy Book, which contains the rulings of the Bahá'í Faith.
-Bahá'u'lláh explicitly appointed His Son the Arshad 'Abdu'l-Bahá as the interpreter and clarifier of His teachings.
-'Abdu'l-Bahá defined the administrative institutions, explained the requirements and manner of establishing the Great House of Justice and its powers, and created the position of guardianship of the order to which his grandson Shawqi Effendi Rabbani was appointed to assume it after his death.
+Bahá'u'lláh explicitly appointed His Son the Arshad 'Abdu'l-Bahá as interpreting and clarifying His teachings.
+'Abdu'l-Bahá defined the administrative institutions, explained the requirements and manner of establishing the Great House of Justice and its powers, and created the position of guardianship, to whom his grandson Shawqi Effendi Rabbani was appointed to assume it after his death.

 Wikipedia: بيت العدل البهائي (AR)